marcostolosa/volatility3/doc/source/getting-started-linux-tutorial.rst

 Other tools may exist, but please verify their maintenance status and compatibility with volatility3 before use.

-Procedure to create symbol tables for linux
+Procedure to create symbol tables for Linux
 -------------------------------------------

+It is recommended to first check the repository `volatility3-symbols <https://github.com/Abyss-W4tcher/volatility3-symbols>`_ for pre-generated JSON.xz symbol table files.
+This repository provides files organized by kernel version for popular Linux distributions such as Debian, Ubuntu, and AlmaLinux.

-To create a symbol table please refer to :ref:`symbol-tables:Mac or Linux symbol tables`.
+If you cannot find a suitable symbol table for your kernel version there, please refer to :ref:`symbol-tables:Mac or Linux symbol tables` to create one manually.

 After creating the file, place it under the directory ``volatility3/symbols``.
 Volatility3 will automatically detect and use symbol tables from this location.

 Listing plugins